acailuv/GDRP/README.md

     - You (might) need [Brew](https://brew.sh/).

 # Run
 First time running?
-Use `docker-compose up --build`.\
+Use `npm install` and use `docker-compose up --build`.\
 If not, use `docker-compose up`.

+Or you can use `make start`.
+This will not make docker to rebuild if you made changes to the Dockerfile(s), though.

 **NOTE:** You need to rebuild if you made some changes to the Dockerfile(s).
 However, I'm pretty sure you know this if you are planning to make changes to those file(s).